Bringing Vintage Aircraft to Life since 2010

 The idea of a naval version of the Spitfire was first raised in 1938, but it wouldn't be until December 1941 that the idea was looked at again.
 This would lead to the Supermarine Seafire being developed for the Fleet Air Arm.
 A Spitfire floatplane was also produced, five Spitfires would be modified and fitted with floats before the idea was scrapped.

-The Spitfire would remain in service with the Royal Air Force until 1957.
 The fighter version made its last operation on the 1st January 1951 when a Spitfire Mk XVIII of No. 60 Squadron attacked targets in Malaya.
-The very last operational use of the Spitfire was on the 1st April 1954 by a Spitfire PR XIX of No. 81 Squadron based at RAF Seletar, with a Spitfire Mk XIX of the Temperature and Humidity Flight at RAF Woodvale performing the last flight by an RAF Spitfire in active service on the 10th June 1957.
-This wasn't the end of the Spitfire story in the Royal Air Force as during 1963 a Spitfire PR XIX would be brought out of retirement to take part in trials against the English Electric Lightning.
+The very last operational use of the Spitfire was on the 1st April 1954 by a Spitfire PR XIX of No. 81 Squadron based at RAF Seletar, with a civilian operated Spitfire Mk XIX of the RAF Temperature and Humidity Flight at RAF Woodvale performing the last flight by an RAF Spitfire in active service on the 10th June 1957.
+During 1963 a Spitfire PR Mk XIX would be brought out of retirement to take part in trials against the English Electric Lightning.
 This was so tactics against piston-engined aircraft could be developed as there was a chance the Lightning may come up against the North American P-51 Mustangs being used by the Indonesian Air Force during the Indonesia – Malaysian Confrontation (1963 – 1966).

 In total over 30 countries would use the Spitfire in various guises.
 They would see action with the Soviet Union on the Eastern Front and the United States Army Air Force and Free French Air Force would also use the aircraft.
 Post-war saw the type serve with the Swedish Air Force.